 The Iron Throne is the seat of kings in the Seven Kingdoms and is often used as a metonymic device to refer to the king's authority.
-The king often holds audiences and dispenses Justice from atop it and other individuals who act on the king's behalf, such as his Hand or regent, may sit on the throne in his absence.
+The king often holds audiences and dispenses justice from atop it in the Red Keep's throne room.
+Only the Hand of the King may sit on the throne in the king's absence.
 The chair itself is cold and hard, with many jagged edges.

 The Iron Throne was constructed by Aegon I Targaryen, the first king of the Seven Kingdoms.
-Aegon the Conqueror had the Throne made from the swords surrendered by his enemies.
+Aegon the Conqueror had the throne made from the swords surrendered by his enemies.
 It is supposed to have taken a thousand blades to make, heated in the breath of Balerion the Black Dread.
-The hammering had taken fifty-nine days.
+The hammering took fifty-nine days.

-The Iron Throne is a monstrosity of spikes and jagged edges and twisted metal.
+The Iron Throne is an assymetric monstrosity of spikes and jagged edges and twisted metal.
 It is uncomfortable, and the back is fanged with steel which makes leaning back impossible.
 Aegon I had it made this way deliberately, saying that a king should never sit easy.
 King Aerys II Targaryen, the "Mad King," was always cutting himself upon it, and it is said that the throne itself has caused the deaths of several people.